Free Range Network:

 In particular, we'd appreciate details of any interesting or novel modifications you make to our basic design – or examples of how this project has helped your own resilience/adapatation and 'permaneering' ventures.

-Remember, this project is released under an open licence.
+Remember, this project is released under an open license.
 You are free to re-publish your modifications within the terms of the licence.

 If you publish on-line, plese send us a link we can add to this page.